 Wikipedia states that the name ‘Edgmond’ comes from the Anglo-Saxon for ‘edge of marsh’ while other sources suggest it comes from a local Dane who’s name was Eckmond or Eigmond and that the name was originally ‘Ekmund-es-dune’ or ‘Ecmond’s Hill’.

-There are two pubs - The Lion and The Lamb.
+There are two pubs - The Lion (currently closed) and The Lamb.

 The Telford & Wrekin maintained playing field and sports pavilion is in the centre of the village, with cricket & football pitches set out depending on the time of year.
 There is a playground for young children behind the Bowling Club and a fenced multi-purpose games area next to the sports pavilion.

 The Post Office is housed in the Village Stores on the High Street in the centre of the village.
 The popular St Peter’s School is an attractive and purpose-built primary school.
 The children's day nursery is operated by Edgmond Owls.

 The village has a large Village Hall available for hire.